dmarx/anthology-of-modern-ml/README.md

 # Anthology of Modern Machine Learning

-A curated collection of significant/impactful articles to be treated as a textbook.
-Plan to have it organized a couple of ways:
+A curated collection of significant/impactful articles to be treated as a textbook, because sometimes it's just best to go straight to the source.

+I plan to have it organized a couple of ways:

 * broad-brush topics (textbook-ish sections)
 * publication date
 * parent-child research developments (co-citations?)

+This multiple-organization idea might be more amenable to a wiki structure, in which case I could even add paper summaries and abridged versions.

 # "Classic" ML